Why are refunds taking longer for this tax filing season?

 - As soon as you have all the necessary tax documents in your possession, file your tax return electronically and request that your refund be direct deposited into your bank account.

 - Avoid common mistakes that can delay the processing of your return.

 - Enter your correct Social Security number, name, address, and direct deposit information.

-- Include any required supporting documents (e.g., W-2 and 1099 forms, Schedule ICR, Schedule M, Schedule IL-EIC, page 1 of your federal return).
+- Include any required supporting documents (e.g., W-2 and 1099 forms, Schedule ICR, Schedule M, Schedule IL-E/EIC, all requested pages of your federal return).

 - Review the entries you make on each line for accuracy.

 If we find an error on your return, we will notify you of the error and any required steps to correct the error.